Oral Hygiene Basics Gladstone, MO

 Food and drinks that you should avoid

 As a family dentist office, we recommend that you avoid drinking too much soda, juice, coffee or anything that contains a lot of sugar.
 You should also stay away from candy, desserts, and particularly sour candy.
 Additionally, acidic fruit is bad for your teeth.
 Any time that you have a diet that is high in sugar and starch it is bad for your teeth because the bacteria on your teeth will thrive in this environment.
 Simultaneously, when you eat foods that are highly acidic, it can lead to enamel erosion.
-At Gladstone Family Dental Group, we recommend that you eat a diet high in green leafy vegetables, lean protein, dairy, and nuts since they can help to remineralize and strengthen your teeth.
+At Gladstone Family Dental And Implants, we recommend that you eat a diet high in green leafy vegetables, lean protein, dairy, and nuts since they can help to remineralize and strengthen your teeth.
 For more tips on how to eat a mouth-healthy diet, call (816) 559-7943 and schedule an appointment to speak with Dr. Platt, Dr. Dale.

 Questions Answered on This Page